 New Orleans is now in Phase 2 of the reopening plan.
-This means more businesses are now allowed to reopen and others that opened up during Phase 1 can now expand capacity.
-Remember, masks are required when out and about in New Orleans.
+Masks are required when out and about the city.

-As a visitor to our city, you’ll be happy to know that most attractions and tours are now back up and running.
+As a visitor, you’ll be happy to know that most attractions and tours are back up and running.
 You can once again eat beignets in the French Quarter and walk around with a frozen daiquiri in your hand.
-You can go on city, swamp, ghost, steamboat and plantation tours.
-The Audubon Zoo is open.
+You can go on city, swamp, ghost, and steamboat tours.
+The Audubon Zoo and the Aquarium of the Americas are open.
 And you can go to the casino, the racetrack and play video poker.

-Bars without food permits can now open, and restaurants and bars in the city with food permits can now expand from 25% to 50% capacity (reservations are still required).
-And gatherings, including weddings and meetings, of up to 100 people are now permitted (a crowd control officer is required for every 50 people).
+Restaurants are open at 50% capacity (reservations are required).
+And gatherings, including weddings and meetings, of up to 50 people are permitted (a crowd control officer is required for every 50 people).